telekom/LibNbiot/README.md

 The subdirectories contain dedicated makefiles which can be invoked individually.
 However, there are some cross dependencies which have to be met: `libNbiotCore` depends on `external` while `libNbiot` depends on both.

+### Building on Windows

+The makefiles supplied within the directory structure should work on Linux and MacOS.
+Additional versions for building on Windows can be found in the `utils` directory.
+To switch to Windows-makefiles, navigate to the utils folder and execute the `setup-win.bat` script.
+The script will exchange all makefiles in the directory tree by windows compatible versions.
+To switch back to the Unix-compliant versions, the bash script `setup-unix.sh` can be used (also in the `utils` directory).

+**Note:** A toolchain like MinGW or Cygwin needs to be installed to build on Windows.
+All the required programs (compiler, linker) need to be accessable by the system path.

 ### Cross platform builds